cbass2404/wctrl-auto-ab-detent-ratio/README.md

   **removed**, so an update cannot leave a stale module behind;
 - an install under an older _project name_ is removed too, since two hooks loading at once would double every event;
-- installing into a DCS folder with no `Scripts` directory works — it is created.
+- installing into a DCS folder with no `Scripts` directory works, it is created.

 The single exception is **`config.json`, which is yours and is merged rather than replaced.** It holds your settings and your mirrored ratio table, and anyone who has since